 Claim to fame: The Slugging Brothers of the Boxing Ring

-On August 9, 1970, three boxers debuted together at the Araneta Coliseum and created buzz with their awesome performances in the ring.
+On August 9, 1970, three boxers debuted together at the Araneta Coliseum and created a buzz with their awesome performances in the ring.
 But more amazing was the fact that the three were real-life brothers.

 The Saloma brothers came from a large family of 10 children from Iloilo.
-Bantamweight Eddie–who was 24 in 1970–was only 16 when he started boxing professionally in Iloilo, Davao and Cotabato.
+Bantamweight Eddie–who was 24 in 1970–was only 16 when he started boxing professionally in Iloilo, Davao, and Cotabato.
 He never stopped schooling even while he boxed, and became a bookkeeper after finishing his Commerce degree.

-Joe, 20, an electrical engineering student, was a featherweight and was known for his powerful “atomic punch,” that gave him a record of 28 wins, 1 loss, at his peak.
+Joe, 20, an electrical engineering student, was a featherweight and was known for his powerful “atomic punch,” which gave him a record of 28 wins, 1 loss, at his peak.
 Youngest Colley, just 18 and fresh from high school, was a “Class C” Philippine amateur flyweight champion with an unbeaten record of 20 fights.

-In April 1971, the brothers were billed in a boxing card at the Rizal Memorial Coliseum, and scored triple victories against their opponents.
-Through the 70s, the Salomas were names to reckoned with, fighting in Guam, Korea and the U.S. Joe had his last bout in 1973, while Eddie and Colley continued their international quests until 1977.
+In April 1971, the brothers were billed in a boxing card at the Rizal Memorial Coliseum and scored triple victories against their opponents.
+Through the 70s, the Salomas were names to reckoned with, fighting in Guam, Korea, and the U.S. Joe had his last bout in 1973, while Eddie and Colley continued their international quests until 1977.

 8. Bana Sailani (Swimming)